remiteeple/your-first-minute-on-a-server/README.md

 > I found an issue with the guide.

 Please contact me immediately via [remi@teeple.xyz](mailto:remi@teeple.xyz).
 I am currently in the process of understanding GitHub's core systems better so I will likely allow contributors in the near future.

 > Something broke and I need help!

 Please create an issue and describe your problem.
 I am one man and this is not my day job, nor is it something I deal with frequently but I will attempt to answer any questions.

 > Why did you make this?

 I made this as a reference for myself to quickly setup servers whenever I need one for a specific project.

 Have more questions?
 Feel free to ask!

-# License
+# License :exclamation:

 [![CC-BY-SA](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](#license)